The Unicorns: Split and subsequent projects

 The band's hectic touring schedule became exhausting, leading to tensions between band members.
-Their final show of 2004 took place at the Engine Room in Houston, TX on December 20, where they played several unreleased songs including "Haunted House", "Livin' in the Country" and "Rough Gem" (later recorded by Islands).
+Their final show of 2004 took place at the Engine Room in Houston, Texas, on December 20, where they played several unreleased songs including "Haunted House", "Livin' in the Country", and "Rough Gem" (later recorded by Islands).
 On December 28, a short message appeared on the Unicorns' website reading "THE UNICORNS ARE DEAD, (R.I.P.)", leading fans to speculate as to whether they had broken up.
-In January 2005 the website Drowned In Sound confirmed that the band had indeed split.
+In January 2005, the website Drowned In Sound confirmed that the band had indeed split.
 Asked about the band's demise in 2006, Thompson commented, "we all hated it like 70 percent of the time.
 It was just not getting along with one another on the road, and then being on the road all the time.
 That pretty much killed it".

 Immediately following the split, Thorburn and Thompson continued to collaborate as Th' Corn Gangg (a hip-hop project featuring Subtitle and Busdriver) and Islands (an indie rock project).
 On May 28, 2006, Thompson announced his departure from Islands.
 He returned to the band in June 2009, but left again a year later.
-In 2005 Thorburn co-wrote the satirical charity single "Do They Know It's Hallowe'en?".
+In 2005, Thorburn co-wrote the satirical charity single "Do They Know It's Hallowe'en?".
 His other post-Unicorns projects have included Reefer, Human Highway and Mister Heavenly.
-In July 2011 he released an album entitled I Am an Attic through Bandcamp, reverting to his Unicorns nickname "Nick Diamonds".
+In July 2011, he released an album entitled I Am an Attic through Bandcamp, reverting to his Unicorns nickname "Nick Diamonds".

-In 2005 Penner released a 7-inch single entitled "The Ghost of Creaky Crater" on the Melbourne-based Art School Dropout label, recorded while the band was on tour in Australia.
+In 2005, Penner released a 7-inch single entitled "The Ghost of Creaky Crater" on the Melbourne-based Art School Dropout label, recorded while the band was on tour in Australia.
 His post-Unicorns musical projects have included Clues and The Hidden Words, in which he reunited with Thompson.
-In February 2014 he released solo album entitled Exegesis though Bandcamp.
+In February 2014, he released solo album entitled Exegesis though Bandcamp.

 Reunion

-In early 2014, ten years after their split, it was announced that the band would reunite to support Arcade Fire on a handful of arena shows in Inglewood, CA and Brooklyn, NY.
+In early 2014, ten years after their split, it was announced that the band would reunite to support Arcade Fire on a handful of arena shows in Inglewood, California, and Brooklyn, New York.
 On September 21, 2014, they returned to the Pop Montreal Festival to play a headline show at Metropolis, but have not announced any further live dates.
 Who Will Cut Our Hair When We're Gone? was also reissued on CD and vinyl through the band's own imprint, Caterpillar Records.